 - There were eight million stories in the naked city, most of them not very interesting, and he was one of them.

 - “He had killed a thousand miles to ride a woman he’d never met” (A deliberate misquote of a Louis L’Amour advertisement: “He rode a million miles to kill a man he’d never met”).

-– It was an unusual experience for him to travel under his own name and use his own credit cards.
+- It was an unusual experience for him to travel under his own name and use his own credit cards.
 He sort of liked it, but felt exposed and vulnerable.
 Signing it at the restored downtown hotel, he wrote down not only his own name but his own address as well.
-Who ever heard of such a thing?
+Whoever heard of such a thing?

 Some of the chapters seem somewhat disjointed, which is likely a reflection of the fact that many of the chapters appeared “as is” in Playboy magazine as short stories.
-The only other complaint is that in a couple of places the story jumps back to New York City a little two fast and the reader is left wondering exactly what happened and how he killed the target.
+The only other complaint is that in a couple of places the story jumps back to New York City a little too fast and the reader is left wondering exactly what happened and how he killed the target.
 Particularly for the guy who initially stiffs Keller on the second half of his fee — there is no explanation whether Keller kills him or not.
 He plans it but then has to go back to New York City suddenly.
 No explanation.
 A good set of stories overall, although its hard to get into the character since the character is presented rather cold and superficial.
 Almost like a description of someone’s life in the past, it’s hard to feel tension or great interest in the day to day happenings.